 I think the clincher was the police escort of our bus each day to and from the conference venue, which left me feeling, frankly, freaked out.
-There had been an armed robbery on a bus full of tourists from Hong Kong the week earlier and they were now doing police escorts of buses transporting foreigners.
+There had been an armed robbery on a bus full of tourists from Hong Kong the week earlier, and buses with conferences attendees had to have a police escort.
 Target, anyone?

 The Shocking Reality of Manila